Cowboys Visit Chiefs for Showdown of NFL Heavyweights

 "They're the No. 1 offense in the league in a few different categories," Chiefs coach Andy Reid acknowledged.
 "Dak is good, and so is Ezekiel (Elliott), along with the rest of their cast there.
 They have a lot of good players on that side of the ball.
 It's a great challenge for our defense.
 Our guys know that.
 You just have to turn on the tape to see it."

 They would see Prescott riding a career-best six-game streak with multiple touchdown throws.
-And Elliott punched it in for two touchdowns in last Sunday's blowout of the Falcons when CeeDee Lamb also had 94 yards receiving and two scores.
+And Elliott punching in for two touchdowns in last Sunday's blowout of the Falcons when CeeDee Lamb also had 94 yards receiving and two scores.

 It was the third time this season the Cowboys (7-2) have topped 40 points in a game.